What is leukodystrophy?

 - Supporting your family along this journey

 At CHOP’s Leukodystrophy Center, your child’s team of providers includes experts in neurology, metabolism, complex care pediatrics, genetics, rehabilitative medicine, physical therapy, occupational therapy, speech therapy, and nutrition, with additional nursing and social work support.
-We also work closely with the Pediatric Advanced Care Team (PACT), who offer additional support to families in the Leukodystrophy Center.
-PACT can help to advocate for your child, improving quality of life for your child and family, helping to manage symptoms that cause discomfort, and providing emotional, social, and spiritual support.
+We also work closely with the Justin Michael Ingerman Center for Palliative Care team, who offer additional support to families in the Leukodystrophy Center.
+The Center for Palliative Care can help to advocate for your child, improving quality of life for your child and family, helping to manage symptoms that cause discomfort, and providing emotional, social, and spiritual support.

 Learn more about what to expect during your child’s appointment with the Leukodystrophy Center.

 CHOP’s Leukodystrophy Center is actively studying disease progression and outcomes of patients with leukodystrophies such as Alexander disease in order to better understand the course of these diseases and identify new treatment options.

 The prognosis for leukodystrophies varies according to the specific type of leukodystrophy.
 Your child’s care team will discuss treatment options, research availability, and long term prognosis with you as it relates specifically to your child.